brownman/spaciblo/README.markdown

 ### Example installation commands

-> # create the database
+Create the database
 > echo "create database spaciblo; grant all on database spaciblo to postgres;" | psql -U postgres

-> # get the code
+Get the code
 > git clone http://github.com/Spaciblo/spaciblo.git

-> # set up Django
+Set up Django
 > cd spaciblo/spaciblo
 > cp local_settings.py.example local_settings.py
-> # Then edit the local settings to reflect your environment
+Then edit the local settings to reflect your environment

-> # populate the database
+Populate the database
 > ./manage.py syncdb # you will need to create your admin username and pass
 > ./manage.py migrate
 > ./manage.py load_example_spaces

 ## Running:

-> # run the web service
+Run the web service
 > cd spaciblo/spaciblo
 > ./manage.py runserver 0.0.0.0:8000

-> # run the simulators (in another shell)
+Run the simulators (in another shell)
 > cd spaciblo/spaciblo
 > ./manage.py run_sim_server

 ## Using Spaciblo:

-> Point your browser at http://127.0.0.1:8000/ and login.
+Point your browser at http://127.0.0.1:8000/ and login.
-> Now on the front page you should see a list of available spaces.
+Now on the front page you should see a list of available spaces.
-> Click "The Hills".

 Check the Issues section of the GitHub project for current development direction: https://github.com/Spaciblo/spaciblo